artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 description: Membership analysis for Cyclistic bikes in Chicago, IL for Google Data Analytics Certificate.
 img: cyclistic-cover-photo3.png # Add image post (optional)
 ---
-Note: At the bottom of this post is a link to the Tableau workbook I used to explore this data.
-You can use it to explore it deeper than this analysis.
+Note: Here is the link to the Tableau workbook I used to explore this data. [**TABLEAU WORKBOOK LINK**][tableau-link] You can use it to explore any of the visuals in greater depth.

 # What Are We Looking For Anyway?
 Cyclistic has over 5,800 bikes and 600 docking stations throughout Chicago with various types of bikes, including assistive options for those with disabilities or who otherwise can't use traditional two-wheeled bikes.
 The focus right now is on the traditional types of bikes, which come in three styles: classic, docked, and electic.

 ## We Got A Lot of Bikes: Who's Using Them?
 There are two tiers of Rider Type: Member and Casual.
 Over the last 12 months (November 2021 through October 2022), Cyclistic has documented over 5.7 million rides.
 The question being asked is:

->**How do annual members and casual riders use Cyclistic bikes differently?**
+***How do annual members and casual riders use Cyclistic bikes differently?***

 To answer this question, I wanted to address a sub-set of questions that will drive Cyclistic's next marketing campaign to convert casual riders to members.
 * How many members are riding monthly compared to casual riders?